alsace-research/alsace-research.github.io/api.md

 ### **API access is available here:** [Alsace Research API](https://alsace-research-api.herokuapp.com/docs#/)

-We provide our clients with access to our commercial API.
-We use this method to standardize and simplify how clients obtain our insights and integrate Alsace Research data products into their own systems.
+At Alsace Research, we are dedicated to providing our clients with a streamlined and efficient means of accessing our data products.
+To facilitate this, we are developing a state-of-the-art Commercial API that offers seamless integration and simplifies the process of incorporating our insights into your systems.

 The API spans a number of industries and domains:
 * Finance